 - Bone or Joint Infections.
 These infections may damage tissue in the surrounding areas or affect the mobility of the bone or joint.

-Protect Your Loved One with an Omaha Bedsore Lawyer
+Protect Your Loved One With an Omaha Bedsore Lawyer

-You can protect your loved one’s rights with an Omaha nursing home abuse lawyer from Welsh & Welsh.
+Protect your loved one’s rights with an Omaha nursing home abuse lawyer from Welsh & Welsh.
 Our attorneys are compassionate and experienced people who understand what you’re going through and will do everything possible to help you and your loved one.
 Get in touch with us today for a free consultation.